Codeception/Codeception/tests/README.md

 * coverage - acceptance tests of code coverage
 * unit - all unit/integration/etc tests.

+## Set up
+1. Clone the repository to your local machine
+1. Make sure you have the MongoDB extension enabled.
+It's not included in PHP by default, you can download it from http://pecl.php.net/package/mongodb
+1. Run `composer install` in the cloned project directory

+To run the web tests:
+1. Start PHP's internal webserver in the project directory:
+    ```
+    php -S 127.0.0.1:8000 -t tests/data/app
+    ```
+1. Start Selenium server
+1. Run:
+    ```
+    php codecept run web --env chrome
+    ```

 ## Unit

 The most important tests in this suite are Module tests located in `test/unit/Codeception/Module`.
 Unlike you would expect most of tests there are integrational tests.
 For example, `WebDriverTest` require actual selenium server to be executed.